mimoduo/mimogear/docs/javascript/trigger.md

 # Trigger

-A trigger provides a way of enabling a class on the body element after clicking a specified trigger element.
+A trigger provides a way of toggling, adding, and removing classes on certain elements.

 ## Quick Use